BigWigsMods/packager/README.md

 GitHub (as a release), but requires [jq](https://stedolan.github.io/jq/).
 See [Usage](#usage) for more info.

+__release.sh__ uses the TOC file to determine the package name for the project.
+You can also set the CurseForge project id (`-p`) and the WoWInterface addon id (`-w`) by adding the following to the TOC file:

+    ## X-Curse-Project-ID: 1234
+    ## X-WoWI-ID: 5678

+Your CurseForge project id can be found on the addon's project page (https://wow.curseforge.com or https://www.wowace.com) under "About This Project".
+Your WoWInterface addon id is in the url for the addon, eg, the "5678" in https://wowinterface.com/downloads/info5678-MyAddon.

 __release.sh__ reads __.pkgmeta__ and supports the following directives.
 See the [CurseForge Knowledge Base page](https://authors.curseforge.com/knowledge-base/world-of-warcraft/527-preparing-the-packagemeta-file) for more info.